-Experience is at the heart of the learning process at School of Computing and IT (SOCIT).
+Experience is at the heart of the learning process in the School of Computer Science.
 We ensure our students are equipped with the relevant skills and expertise to harness the potential of software to solve real-world problems and challenges of the future.
-Our graduates are groomed to become more than just specialised technicians - they are trained to be performing innovators and problem-solvers of the industry.
+Our graduates are groomed to become more than just specialised technologists - they are trained to be performing innovators and problem-solvers of the industry.

 Throughout their duration of study, students are encouraged to explore, experiment and express their ideas and techniques in pursuit of gaining deeper insight into the field of ICT.
 This ultimately enables our graduates to apply their knowledge to make an impact in the real world.

 In the Technopreneurship track, students will be getting various types of support, such as technical support, coaching, opportunities to pitch to Venture Capitalists (VC), guidance on registering a company, and more.

 Develop technology solution (products) to meet market demands.
 Get experience in starting and running a business before graduation

 Be coached by experienced and successful business and industry mentors who are successful in their fields as well as academic supervisors

 Extensive opportunities for business networking and start-up funding